mmtftr/gemini-study/README.md

 ### 📚 Course Management
 - **Create Custom Courses**: Organize your learning materials into structured courses
 - **AI Course Generation**: Automatically generate comprehensive courses with web-sourced content
-- **Content Library**: Add text content, documents, and notes to build your knowledge base
+- **Content Library**: Add, edit and manage text content to build your knowledge base
-- **Smart Organization**: Edit, update, and manage your learning materials with ease

 ### 🧠 AI-Powered Quizzes
 - **Dynamic Quiz Generation**: Create quizzes from your course content or any topic